ms-soil/biogeochem-processes/report-oilpalm.md

 ### Background

-In the following course, we are looking at two processes in oil palm plantations: 1) Soil organic Carbon (SOC) remaining after deforestation 2) Decomposition of oil palm leafs
+In the following course, we are looking at two processes in oil palm plantations: 1) Soil organic carbon (SOC) remaining after deforestation and 2) Decomposition of oil palm leafs

 ### Part 1 - SOC remaining